aihoon/chatbot_training_automation/README.md

   ***chatbot_training_client.sh*** for Linux and ***chatbot_training_client.bat*** for WINDOWS.
 * Web-based test environment is supported.
 * Automatic free port allocation is supported in HTTP server initiation in order to support multiple chatbot test.
-* All the HTTP servers running in the specific machine can be monitored.
+* All the HTTP servers running in the specific machine can be shown.
+* The commands supported from the client shell script are
+  - start
+  - check
+  - stop
+  - remove
+  - run_server
+  - kill_server
+  - show_servers

 # Prerequisite